pedro-coelho-dr/insecurebankv2-android-security-report/report.md

 ### 8.6  Insecure HTTP Connections

 **Description**
-The application communicates with the server using the insecure HTTP protocol rather than HTTPS.
-This leaves the transmitted data, including login credentials and other sensitive information, vulnerable to interception and modification by attackers through man-in-the-middle (MITM) attacks.
-The lack of encryption in HTTP exposes users to significant risks, particularly when transferring sensitive data such as authentication credentials or financial information.
+The application communicates with the server using the insecure HTTP protocol instead of HTTPS.
+This lack of encryption leaves all data transmitted between the client and the server vulnerable to interception by attackers via man-in-the-middle (MITM) attacks.
+Using HTTP without encryption compromises the confidentiality and integrity of the data, including non-sensitive information, increasing the overall security risk of the application.

-To facilitate the interception of HTTPS traffic as well, a Burp Suite CA certificate was installed on the Android emulator.
-This allowed Burp Suite to act as a trusted intermediary, enabling the interception and decryption of HTTPS traffic for analysis.

 **Evidence**
-Burp Suite was used to intercept HTTP traffic from the application.
-During testing, the login credentials were transmitted in plaintext, allowing them to be viewed and potentially altered by an attacker.
+Using Burp Suite, the HTTP traffic between the application and the server was intercepted.
+The traffic was transmitted without any encryption, allowing it to be easily captured and analyzed.

 - Setup: A manual proxy was configured in the emulator’s WiFi settings, directing traffic through Burp Suite.
 The Burp Suite CA certificate was installed on the device to allow interception of HTTPS traffic.
 HTTP traffic was intercepted and analyzed, revealing the unencrypted transmission of sensitive data.